Home

 2.1/ Protein glycosylation in Campylobacter jejuni and Helicobacter pylori:

 A common hallmark of these bacteria is the production of glycoproteins that contribute significantly to their virulence.
 Using a combination of bacterial genetics, microbiology and enzymology, we have made great progress in the elucidation of the biosynthetic pathways that generate the sugars that are necessary for protein glycosylation in both bacteria.
-We have characterized several key enzymes of these pathways at the biochemical and/or structural level (Creuzenet et al 2000; Creuzenet 2004; Obhi et al 2005; Vijayakumar et al 2006).
-We have also produced knockout mutants of these enzymes in both bacteria, and analyzed how the mutations affected the production and function of virulence factors such as flagella, lipopolysaccharide and urease (Merkx-Jacques et al 2004; Vijayakumar et al 2006).
+We have characterized several key enzymes of these pathways at the biochemical and/or structural level (Creuzenet et al 2000; Creuzenet 2004; Obhi et al 2005; Vijayakumar et al 2006; Ishiyama et al 2006; Demendi and Creuzenet 2009) and produced evidence to suggest the existence of multiple glycoproteins in H. pylori (Hopf et al 2011).
+We have also produced knockout mutants of these enzymes in both bacteria, and analyzed how the mutations affected the production and function of virulence factors such as flagella, lipopolysaccharide and urease (Merkx-Jacques et al 2004; Vijayakumar et al 2006; Hopf et al 2011).
 Some of the mutants were also tested in animal models.
 Using similar techniques, we are now focusing on determining the role of protein glycosylation on the function of select glycoproteins.
 All our data indicate that the enzymes targeted are important for the production of multiple virulence factors and represent good candidates for the development of inhibitors with potential therapeutic value.

 C. jejuni produces a capsule that is also essential for its virulence.
 It comprises uniquely modified heptoses that do not exist in Mammals.
 Consequently, the enzymes involved in their synthesis are potential new targets for therapeutic intervention against Campylobacter species.
 At onset of this research, the biosynthesis of these modified heptoses was not understood.
-Using a combination of bacterial genetics, cellular biology and microscopy techniques, we have identified 3 genes that we believe are responsible for the synthesis of these modified heptoses, and shown that each of them contributes to the full virulence potential of C. jejuni, both in vitro and in an animal model.
+Using a combination of bacterial genetics, cellular biology and microscopy techniques, we have identified 3 genes that are responsible for the synthesis of these modified heptoses, and shown that each of them contributes to the full virulence potential of C. jejuni strain NCTC 11168, both in vitro and in an animal model (Wong et al 2015).
 We are in the process of characterizing the encoded enzymes at the biochemical level, to allow subsequent development of inhibitors.
+We have characterized the enzymes involved in heptose modification in strain NCTC 11168 (McCallum et al 2013) and also fully characterized the heptose modification pathway of a highly virulent strain of C. jejuni that produces a slightly different heptose derivative than strain NCTC 11168 and revealed unexpected enzymatic activities which can be exploited for the development of inhibitors (McCallum 2011; McCallum 2012).
+A comparative structural and functional study of the enzymes involved in both strains is currently under way to determine common features that could be targeted for inhibitor development.

 Similar modified heptoses are also found in the lipopolysaccharide of another gastro-intestinal pathogen, Yersinia pseudotuberculosis but their contribution to the role of capsule or LPS as virulence factors and their biosynthetic pathways were unknown.
 Using a combination of molecular genetics and mass spectrometry analyses, we have identified the 2 genes responsible for 6-deoxyheptose biosynthesis in Y. pseudotuberculosis and shown that the 6-deoxyheptoses are important for resistance to components of the host’s innate immune defenses both in vitro and in vivo.
-A manuscript describing this work has been accepted for publication in Molecular Microbiology (Ho et al 2008) and another one has been submitted to Carbohydrate Research (Kondakova et al 2008).
+(Ho et al 2008; Kondakova et al 2008).
+The enzymes involved were fully characterized at the biochemical level (Butty et al 2009).

 Figure 2: